afeldman/Makoto/README.md

 Makoto Nishimura was an japanese biologist.
 1928 he designed Gakutensoku a pneumatic Writing Robot

-Makoto will handle all your KPC files.
+The Makoto software utilizes a database to store all informations on your karel package information.